 Prerequisites: HSS 101, one SS course, completion of a 100-level GUR course in CIS.
 Examines the historical evolution of computer and information systems and explores their implications in the home, business, government, medicine, and education.
-Topics include automation and job impact, privacy, and legal and ethical issues.
-Co-listed as CIS 350.
+Topics include auto-mation and job impact, privacy, and legal and ethical issues.